-If you’re struggling to get good results from your PPC campaigns, it could be that your landing pages aren’t up to scratch.
+If you’re struggling to get good results from your PPC campaigns, your landing pages might not be up to scratch.
 Whether you’re new to PPC or an expert, these best practices will help you optimise your ad campaigns and convert more visitors into leads or customers (depending on your goal).

 What is a landing page?